-We’ve interviewed 19 year old James from the Isle of Wight who’s currently working on board MSC Fantasia as a deck cadet.
-He tells us how he got to be where he is, gives us an insight into life on board and tells us about his goals for the future.
+We’ve interviewed 19 year old James from the Isle of Wight who’s been working onboard MSC Fantasia as a deck cadet.
+He tells us how he got to be where he is, gives us an insight into life onboard and tells us about his goals for the future.

 Can you tell us a little bit about you?

 So I’m James, 19 years and I was born and raised on the Isle of Wight on the south coast of England.
 All my life I have had a connection with the sea through a range of activities from swimming to sailing to racing and support boating for divers.
 My main interests are mainly sailing and pretty much anything to do with the beach or nice warm weather and music festivals.

 What made you decide to do this cadetship?

 I’ve wanted to work in this profession since I was around 13 years old having gone on several cruises with my family and realising that being an officer is a career option and one that would best appeal to me.
 When I used to think about what I wanted to be I could never picture myself in an office with with a job I hated just to make money.
 I’ve always been an outdoor type person and I can’t cope with staring at screens all day.
 This is why I’ve chosen to be a deck cadet.

 The best part of the job has to be that you are working where people have summer holidays, so considering it’s work after all, it’s not a bad place to work.
 The sunrise and sunsets every day, the wildlife you see on passage, the clear starlit sky’s at night with no light pollution to affect it and actually seeing how these ships work, as nothing on land can even come close.
 The hours are very long and hard, it can be 10-12 hours of work a day and maybe 6 hours sleep but the rewards are well worth it!